kplatis/number-to-french/README.md

 # Number to French

+## Requirements

+I used python `3.12` to run the

-## Implementation and limitations
+## Implementation

 The implementation is done in `NumberToFrench` class.

+## Limitation

-The converter can convert numbers of up to 9 digits
+- The converter can convert numbers of up to 9 digits.
+In that case a `ValueError` is raised
+- The number cannot be negative.
+In that case a `ValueError` is raised

 ## How to use